wistia/wistia-open-docs/_posts/extra-bandwidth-pricing.md

 ## How overages work

-In the change to feature-based plans, we've changed the way that overages work.
+In the change to feature-based plans, we've changed the way that additional bandwidth works.
 Formerly, it was a flexible schedule that changed based on usage (which was very complex).
-The new overage pricing is a flat-pricing model that provides advantages for plans in the form of more concrete and easily predictable pricing.
+The new additional bandwidth pricing is a flat-pricing model that provides advantages for plans in the form of more concrete and easily predictable pricing.

 ## Legacy Plans (video limited plans)